Unit Testing | What it is, How it Works, Types & Top Benefits

 Unit testing is a crucial part of the software development process that involves writing and running small, isolated tests for individual code units.
 These tests help verify that the code is functioning correctly and identify any errors or bugs.

-In this blog post, we’ll delve into the details of unit testing, including how it works, the benefits it offers, and tips for getting the most out of the process.
-Whether you’re new to unit testing or looking to deepen your understanding of this important topic, this post has something for you.
+In this blog post, we’ll delve into the details of this testing, including how it works, the benefits it offers, and tips for getting the most out of the process.
+Whether you’re new to this testing or looking to deepen your understanding of this important topic, this post has something for you.
 So let’s get started!

 Table Of Contents

 - 3 What is the Objective of Unit Testing?

 - 7 Unit Testing Techniques

 - 11 Unit Testing Best Practices